Advantages of Prime Lenses For Wedding Photography

 Primes make you work harder and think more critically about your composition.

 Even if you don’t zoom with your feet, primes make you think about your composition more because you cannot zoom elements of the image out of the frame.
 You must incorporate the elements more thoughtfully and intuitively.
 You will take more risks with your composition as you compose with what you see in your viewfinder, and not what you zoom into it.
+Worse case scenario you can crop the image post-production.
+With the advent of high-pixel-count cameras, you can crop quite a lot from your images and still have a high-resolution image.

 You will learn to “see” in that focal length.